Ragnar Oratmangoen

-Ragnar Anthonius Maria Oratmangoen (born 21 January 1998) is a professional footballer who plays as a winger or an attacking midfielder for Belgian Pro League club Dender.
+Ragnar Anthonius Maria Oratmangoen (born 21 January 1998) is a professional footballer who plays as a winger or an attacking midfielder for Super League club Persib Bandung.
 Born in the Netherlands, he represents the Indonesia national team.

 Club career

 NEC

 Born in Oss, Oratmangoen turned professional with NEC in April 2016.
 In December 2017 he signed a six-month loan contract with TOP Oss, effective from January 2018.

 Cambuur

 After Oratmangoen had been demoted to the reserve team Jong NEC as a result of fierce competition in his position ahead of the 2019–20 season, he moved to SC Cambuur on a free transfer on 24 July 2019.
 There, he signed a two-year contract with an option for another season.
 He then signed with Go Ahead Eagles in May 2021, who had also won promotion to the Eredivisie.

 Groningen

 On 15 April 2022, Oratmangoen signed a three-year contract with a two-year option with Groningen, starting from the 2022–23 season.